Motorcycle Accident Attorney in Indianapolis

-According to the National Highway Traffic Safety Administration (NHTSA), there were 4,668 motorcyclists killed in motorcycle accidents in the United States in 2013 alone.
-In addition, 88,000 motorcyclists were injured in 2013 and motorcyclists accounted for 14 percent of all traffic fatalities.
-Moreover, the NHTSA found that motorcyclists are nearly 35 times more likely to die in an accident than drivers and passengers of other types of vehicles and are nearly 8 times more likely to be injured.
-If you or a loved one has been injured in a motorcycle accident, the Indianapolis motorcycle accident lawyers at Hankey Marks & Crider are here to help you.
-Our attorneys have more than seventy-five years of combined experience in representing citizens of Indianapolis who have been injured in accidents.
-Since our founding, we have been the go-to firm that the Indianapolis community has turned to for our expert knowledge, advice, and reliability.
+According to the National Highway Traffic Safety Administration (NHTSA), there were 6,218 motorcyclists killed in motorcycle accidents in the United States in 2022 alone.
+In addition, 82,687 motorcyclists were injured in 2022, and motorcyclists accounted for 15 percent of all traffic fatalities.
+Moreover, the NHTSA found that motorcyclists are nearly 22 times more likely to die in an accident than drivers and passengers of other types of vehicles and are nearly 4 times more likely to be injured.
+If you or a loved one has been injured in a motorcycle accident, a motorcycle accident attorney in Indianapolis at Hankey Marks & Crider is here to help you.

 If you are looking for personal attention from attorneys who truly care, look no further than the Hankey Marks & Crider.
 Contact our team of legal professionals today at (317) 634-8565 to find out more about how we can help you receive the compensation you deserve.